Victor Kramer Lecture Series

 Victor William Kramer was born in Phoenix, AZ in September 1921 and lived in Phoenix his entire life.
 He earned a B.S. in Political Science from the University of Santa Clara in California in August of 1943.
 He was an Army Veteran of WWII and Korea, a member of American Legion Post #1, the Disabled American Veterans Phoenix Chapter 1 and the Military Order of the Purple Heart #463.
-Victor attended ASU from 1958 to 1961 as a graduate students studying political science.
+Victor attended ASU from 1958 to 1961 as a graduate student studying political science.
 He was a member of the Arizona Beta Chapter of Phi Delta Theta and a charter member of the political science honorary fraternity Pi Sigma Alpha at ASU.
 He completed his master’s thesis and earned an M.A. in political science in 1961.

 Victor was a real estate broker and philanthropist in the metropolitan Phoenix community.
 He was a Friend of KAET for 28 consecutive years, including the year of his passing.
 He also supported ASU athletics.
 He was a member of St. Mary’s church, the Arizona Club and the Phoenix Press Club.
 Victor enjoyed music, books, stories and collecting coins.
 He passed away on January 17, 2010 at the age of 88.
 Through his estate, Victor made significant gifts that will benefit many organizations in the Phoenix area, including the School of Politics and Global Studies at Arizona State University.

 Kramer’s donation is used to support political science seminars and speakers.
 Members of Pi Sigma Alpha, the Political Science Honor Society, will select appropriate speakers for the seminars.